fazeeldin/tictactoe/README.md

 The game is made using python concepts of funcions, list, parameter passing, while loop and break.

 A video has been uploaded on my YouTube channel with explanation for almost every line of code.
 Visit https://youtu.be/QBBb4yXs5pg for the video.

+I would suggest you to install Jupyter Notebook in order to view the TicTacToe.ipynb file.